WennderSantos/turtlechallange/README.md

 Turtle challenge is a board game simulation which, by reading settings in two files, a turtle should walk through a board trying to get to the exit point without hitting any mine.

 # The stack
-The language I've chosen is Haskell, a strongly typed functional language.
+The language I've chosen was Haskell, a strongly typed functional language.
 Haskell has one of the most powerful type system I know and also a very helpful pattern matching.
 As I already had written Haskell (in my studies) some time ago, I decided to use it here because of these two features I mentioned before.

 The project is using Stack as a build tool and package manager.